Reunion in France: Reception

 The movie made $1,046,000 in the U.S. and Canada and $817,000 in other markets, earning MGM a profit of $222,000.

 Film Daily noted "The film, directed capably by Jules Dassin, has been given a first-rate production by Joseph L. Mankiewicz."

 T.S. in The New York Times observed: "If Reunion in France is the best tribute that Hollywood can muster to the French underground forces of liberation, then let us try another time.
 [The film is] simply a stale melodramatic exercise for a very popular star.
 In the role of a spoiled rich woman who finds her 'soul' in the defeat of France, Joan Crawford is adequate to the story provided her, but that is hardly adequate to the theme."

-Years after making the movie, Joan Crawford was quoted as saying: "Oh God.
-If there is an afterlife and I am to be punished for my sins, this is one of the pictures they'll make me see over and over again.
-John Wayne and I both went down for the count, not just because of a silly script but because we were so mismatched.
-Get John out of the saddle, and you've got trouble."